Characteristic equations of linearized $\lambda R$ gravity: Hamilton-Jacobi analysis

 where $f$ and $g$ are functions of the phase space, $H_{a}^{ni}$ are non-involutive hamiltonians and $(C_{ab})^{-1}$ is the inverse of the matrix whose entries are the Poisson brackets between non-involutive hamiltonians

 where $\alpha$ is defined as $\alpha\equiv\frac{\lambda-1}{3\lambda-1}$.
 Hence, the calculation for the fields $h_{\mu\nu}$ and $\pi^{\mu\nu}$ lead us to

 The new brackets inherit the $\lambda$ dependence as seen in equation \eqref{HJB3}.
 It is worth commenting that the quantity $\frac{1}{\alpha}$ plays a crucial role in determining the pathological behavior of the scalar degree of freedom that arises in the full (projectable) Ho\v{r}ava theory \cite{Koyama}.
 In our approach, the factor $\frac{1}{\alpha}$ which is present in the brackets \eqref{HJB3} indicates us that an indetermination occurs when the limit $\lambda\rightarrow1$ is taken, this result reveals an apparent discontinuity between the $\lambda R$ model and standard linearized gravity, just as it happens between (non-projectable) Ho\v{r}ava's gravity and GR \cite{Charmousis}.
 It is worth commenting that this important observation is not present in the canonical analysis developed in \cite{Fer}; in this sense, the HJ approach is a novel tool for analyzing this higher-order theory.
 Furthermore, we will show that the discontinuity disappears when the gauge is fixed.
 In fact, we are treating a perturbative theory, and then we can fix the gauge.
 It is worth commenting that in a background-independent theory, this is not possible because all fields are dynamic; the space-time is dynamic by itself.
 Hence, our approach allows us to use the standard tools of gauge theory.
-At the end of this section we shall make some comments on the limit $\lambda\rightarrow\frac{1}{3}$ of $\lbrace h_{ij},\pi^{kl} \rbrace^{*}$ and how it reproduces the brackets obtained in the analysis of the $\lambda R$ model in the $\lambda=\frac{1}{3}$ case.
-The fundamental differential now reads
+At the end of this section we shall make some comments on the limit $\lambda\rightarrow\frac{1}{3}$ of $\lbrace h_{ij},\pi^{kl} \rbrace^{*}$ and how it reproduces the brackets obtained in the analysis of the $\lambda R$ model in the $\lambda=\frac{1}{3}$ case.\\ The fundamental differential now reads

-where $H_{0}$, $H_{2}^{i}$ and $H_{4}^{i}$ are specified in eqs. \eqref{H0}, \eqref{H2} and \eqref{H4} respectively, the remaining hamiltonians were removed.
+where $H'_{0}$, $H_{2}^{i}$ and $H_{4}^{i}$ are specified as above, the remaining hamiltonians were removed.
 The system is in involution because the integrability conditions are satisfied, if we calculate them by using \eqref{df2} we get

 Now we can turn to investigate the characteristic equations of the system $dq$ and $dp$, by using the fundamental differential \eqref{df2} we obtain such equations

 these equations reveals the physical dynamical variables.
 First, we see immediately that the variables $(h_{00},h_{0i},\pi^{00},\pi^{0i})$ are not dynamical because they are related directly to multipliers and to involutive hamiltonians .
 Second, we can take the trace of equation \eqref{CE4} and obtain